DanielCufino/devrel-public-workshops/README.md

 ## Exercise 8: Add an environment variable

 For this workshop, no connections are required, and the reforestation DAGs are designed to work with user parameters and generated data.
-The `etl_releaf` dag uses parameters like `user_name` and `user_location` that are provided when triggering the DAG manually.
+The `etl_releaf` dag uses parameters like `USER_NAME` and `USER_LOCATION` where the default can be changed based on an environment variable.
+Additionally the `genai_releaf` DAG requires the `OPENAI_API_KEY` environment variable to be set to function.

 1. In your Astro Deployment, go to the Environment tab, then Environment Variables, and click `+ Environment Variable`.
 2. You can add environment variables if needed for your specific deployment, but none are required for the basic reforestation pipeline to function.
+If you are adding your `OPENAI_API_KEY` make sure to mark the environment variable as secret!
 3. Click `Update Environment Variables`, then wait a couple of minutes for it to be applied to your Airflow instance.
 4. In Airflow, trigger the `etl_releaf` DAG with different user parameters and review the logs of the `summarize_onboarding` task.
-You should see personalized tree recommendations generated for each user location you provide.
+You should see personalized tree recommendations generated for the user and user location you provided.